OVDP Attorney Fees (2018) – How To Find an Experienced Attorney

 The Attorney Used to Work for the IRS…

 The Attorney Has No Litigation Experience Representing Their Own Clients

-Mr. Golding has represented clients facing many years behind bars, and has never had a client convicted of a single crime, and on many occasions facilitated all charges being dropped.
+Mr. Golding has represented clients facing prosecution, and has never had a client convicted of a single crime, and on many occasions facilitated all charges being dropped.
 We have also handled many complex Audits, including Eggshell audits and Reverse Eggshell Audits, without a single client being referred to prosecution.

 The IRS is clear: If you were willful at all, then you cannot qualify for the IRS Streamlined Program.
 There are no exceptions for people who were only willful for a year or two, and no exceptions for people who only failed to report “small” amounts of income.
-We find it abhorrent that there are other attorneys putting potential clients in serious financial risk, as well as harm’s way for a potential IRS Criminal Investigation, by pushing them into Streamlined when they know the client was willful.
+We find it reprehensible that there are other attorneys intentionally putting potential clients in serious financial risk, as well as harm’s way for a potential IRS Criminal Investigation, by pushing them into Streamlined when they know the client was willful.